mengzzz0628/syllabus.space/README.md

 *   perl MkTestSite.pl
 *   cd ..
 *   updatedb   # runserver.pl can now self-detect location
-*   perl runserver.pl   # smart enough to figure out whether you are running on syllabus.space itself.  use 'p' to force production mode
+*   perl runserver.pl   # smart enough to figure out whether it is running on syllabus.space domain (where it should use hypnotoad).  use 'p' to force production mode

-now point a firefox to http://syllabus.test (not Chrome!).  when done, just ^C out of runserver.pl
+now point a firefox to http://syllabus.test (not Chrome!).  when done, just ^C out of runserver.pl .
+If you want to remove error messages, use 'p' for production mode.

 ### Real Operation

-For real operation on syllabus.space (or similar), you will also need to create a
+For real production operation on syllabus.space (or similar), rather than local testing and development at syllabus.test, you will also need to create a file containing secrets:

 	<somewhere-else>/SylSpace-Secrets.conf --- SylSpace's working email and your OAUTH facilities